Domestic Violence Abuse FAQ

 Q: HOW DO I DROP A NO CONTACT ORDER ISSUED IN A CRIMINAL CASE?

-Attend one (1) session with an advocate, bring a letter signed by the counselor stating you have done this and are aware of services; and present to the Judge at Order Hour.
+Attend one (1) session with an advocate, bring a letter signed by the counselor stating you have done this and are aware of services; and present to the Clerk of Court (BHC Courthouse, 316 E. 5th Street, Waterloo, 1st Floor).
 The judge has the final say as to whether or not the No Contact Order will be modified or lifted.

 Q: WHEN CAN I MEET WITH A JUDGE ABOUT THE NO CONTACT ORDER?